seanslerner/granderondegravity.org/_pages/about.md

 feature_row4:
   - image_path: /assets/images/loading-up.jpg
     title: "What We Do and How We Do It"
     excerpt: '<br>We literally start from the ground up, organizing volunteers to build and maintain trails in the local mountains.
 Participants learn how to build a berm, what’s involved in shaping a good jump, ways to think about lines and turns, and how to imagine a trail into existence.
 All this work builds community and connects people intimately with the dirt they ride on in ways most riders tend to miss.
-Work days are complemented by shuttle days, group rides, and just-for-fun races that take place where volunteers work.
+Work days are complemented by shuttle days, group rides, and races that take place where volunteers work.
 There is a deep joy in riding a portion of trail you have built, and the connections fostered between volunteers — through riding and digging — is brilliant.'
 feature_row5:
   - image_path: /assets/images/steph-riding.jpg
     title: "Who We're Here For"